dotnet/csharplang/proposals/ref-readonly-parameters.md

 }
 ```

-We propose rules that will mark as worse the parameter whose argument could have been passed with a different argument modifier to make it better.
+New betterness rules could mark as worse the parameter whose argument could have been passed with a different argument modifier to make it better.
 In other words, user should be always able to turn a worse parameter into a better parameter by changing its corresponding argument modifier.
 For example, when an argument is passed by `in`, a `ref readonly` parameter is preferred over an `in` parameter because user could pass the argument by-value to choose the `in` parameter.
 This rule is just an extension of by-value/`in` preference rule that is in effect today (it's the last overload resolution rule and the whole overload is better if any of its parameter is better and none is worse than the corresponding parameter of another overload).